\"Writing.Com

 This came up on 'Read & Review.'

-Still, a clever piece of writing.
+Still, this was a fun story.
 Good luck going forward.

 *Gold* My review has been submitted for consideration in "Good Deeds Get CASH!Open in new Window..